-Mistake #1: Not Having a Compensation Strategy
+Salary Mistake #1: Not having a compensation strategy

 Although it can be tough, it’s time to move past the uneasiness that comes with talking about money – especially if you actually want to earn more.
-The saying, “A closed mouth, won’t get fed” couldn’t be more true in this situation.
+The saying, “A closed mouth won’t get fed” couldn’t be more true in this situation.

-Mistake #4: Making Emotional Decisions
+Salary Mistake #4: Making emotional decisions

 Making any decision when you’re in your feelings is a bad idea.
-Emotions like: anxiety, anger, nervousness, and fear can sabotage your efforts to get the raise you want when you’re not able to keep them in check.
+Emotions like anxiety, anger, nervousness, and fear can sabotage your efforts to get the raise you want when you’re not able to keep them in check.

-Being so nervous that you accept the first low ball offer you get, or so angry that you yell at your boss when talking about how much you deserve a higher salary, will essentially ruin any chance of a positive outcome.
+Being so nervous that you accept the first low-ball offer you get, or so angry that you yell at your boss when talking about how much you deserve a higher salary, will essentially ruin any chance of a positive outcome.

 Your goal should be to remain calm and collected throughout the entire process – leaving the way you feel out of the equation.
 When it comes to making decisions on salary, focus on your research and the facts.

-Mistake #5: Being Afraid to Walk Away
+Salary Mistake #5: Being afraid to walk away

-Instead of getting hung up on this fact, you should have a contingency plan and exit strategy in case things don’t work the way you would have liked.
+Instead of getting hung up on this fact, you should have a contingency plan and exit strategy in case things don’t work the way you would like.
 You know what’s worse than realizing you’re being underpaid?
 Realizing you’re being underpaid, asking for what you deserve and then staying put even if nothing changes.
 This fear of change is what holds many women back in forging a new career path for themselves.

-If any of these mistakes are ones you’ve made in the past (or still making), don’t beat yourself up about it.
+If any of these mistakes are ones you’ve made in the past (or are still making), don’t beat yourself up about it.
 Now that you know what to avoid, focus on how you’ll do better going forward.